Greetings from PPD STUDIOS!

-I provide a few towels for wiping down the pole, however if you want to bring along your own then feel free.
 A wrist sweat band can also be quite useful to stop any friction burns on the inner wrist once we start with some of the more advanced spins.
 These can also be worn to cover fitness trackers/smart watches, otherwise these need to be removed for classes.

 DON'T wear any hand or body lotions, use a sunbed before lesson, or apply instant fake tanning products, as these make the pole slidey for everyone and make it much harder to grip the pole.
 Leave the beauty regime until you get home please!

 DON’T wear any jewellery on the pole, hoop or silks.
 Rings MUST be removed or covered with a plaster/tape before class, rings will scratch the poles.
 Watches and bracelets can also scratch the pole and necklaces are a safety hazard.
 Please leave valuables at home, or keep them somewhere safe, I would hate for anyone to lose anything!

 After your first few lessons students can expect some aching and stiffness because Pole Dancing and Aerial Arts use a lot of upper body and core strength.

 Aches and pains are normal, they just show you've made your body work, which is a good thing!
 The pain is normally caused by stiffness, after exercising muscles you maybe didn’t know you had!
 However if you follow the stretches you are given by your Instructor and have nice hot baths or showers to relax muscles after lessons, you'll be fine in no time!
 And it does get better with time, the more classes you attend the shorter your “recovery” time will be!

 16A Marsh Mills, Luck Lane, Marsh, Huddersfield, HD3 4AB